raghabendra-dash/Raghav-MUSIC-PLAYER-APP/README.md

 You can see the website live at: https://raghabendra-dash.github.io/Raghav-MUSIC-PLAYER-APP/.

-In this project i have created front-end design of a music player in HTML and CSS to increease my command over them.
+In this project I have created front-end design of a music player in HTML and CSS to increease my command over them.

 ABOUT THIS PROJECT-: